Ian-Ennis/next-graphcms-shows-access/live.md

 Prior to the scheduled live coding session, we suggest that you mirror the base project (details in [Getting Started](#getting-started)) and review the [issues](#issues) documented here.

 ## Getting started
 To get started, you're asked to duplicate the project without forking the base repository.
 This is to ensure that your work is protected from the eyes of others working on this assessment.
+Please have this mirrored repository ready before the scheduled live coding session.
 One way to mirror the repo in your own account (shown below as `your-github-user`):

 1. Open a terminal
 2. Create a temporary, bare clone of the base repository: